 - developer-id (will be hard coded in your software)

 The user-id and user-api-key will be specific to each merchant account (location) that is connecting to the gateway.
 The developer-id is something that should be hard coded into your software.
 This is only for you to use and should be embedded in your software so that you shouldn't have to openly provide it to merchants/customers.

 There will be two different environments for code, one for sandbox and one for production.
 Each environment will have their own URL and developer-id for submitting requests.
 The below code represents how you might setup your environment variables for submitting requests.

 Once you have established the basic variable setup for your environment, you should be able to send API requests.
-The following code demonstrates how to create a contact in the API.
-In order to create a contact, you will need the location_id, as well as the necessary credentials to authenticate the request.
-In addition, you will need to specify whether your are sending a JSON formatted payload or an XML formatted payload.
+The following code demonstrates how to POST a request to the RouterTransactions Endpoint in order to initiate a Cloud EMV terminal via the terminal_id.
+In order to create a request, you will need the location_id, as well as the necessary credentials to authenticate the request.
+In addition, you will need to specify that you are sending a JSON formatted payload.

-Notice that the above request has a field called contact_api_id.
-Most endpoints have an api_id field.
-These fields can be used for you to store your own id's so that you don't have to use ours.
-For example, If you would like to create a contact and not worry about storing the returned id, you can send your own contact_api_id.
-Then when you need to reference this contact in the future, your can use contact_api_id in requests instead of contact_id.
+There is an optional field called transaction_api_id.
+Most endpoints have an *api_id field.
+These fields can be used for you to create and store your own IDs so that you don't have to use ours.
+For example, If you would like to create a transaction and not worry about storing the returned id, you can send your own transaction_api_id.
+Then when you need to reference this transaction record in the future, you can use transaction_api_id in requests instead of the Paya-generated transaction_id.